 When is the Right Time to Move to the Cloud?

-There are 3 situations that may signal it’s your "right time" to launch into the cloud.
+There are 3 situations that may signal it’s your "right time" to begin cloud services.

 - You need to replace your server, multiple workstations or Windows 7.

 - You are running business applications no longer supporting on-premise utilization.